 Cons Traditionally more expensive, but prices have fallen

 Photo printers usually have memory card slots and a USB connection on the front, so you can plug in your camera’s memory card or connect the camera itself and print away, with or without a PC.
-An A4-sized printer is more versatile than a compact photo printer because it can handle other jobs as well.

 You can read more about the Best photo printers here.